rust-lang/cargo/src/doc/guide.md

 color = { git = "https://github.com/bjz/color-rs.git" }
 ```

-Cargo will take the latest commit, and write that information out into our
+Cargo will take the latest commit and write that information out into our
 `Cargo.lock` when we build for the first time.
 That file will look like this:

 ```toml